f1shy-dev/CoBlend/README.md

 * Attributes/scripts support
 * Fix CPU rendering
 * Option to cache blender versions to GDrive
-* Make blender version fetching automatic
+* Fetch blender version automatically
+* Make rendering have a progress bar...

 ### A few notes
 1. You'll need a Google account to use this